day8/re-frame/docs/Effects.md

      {:exit-fullscreen nil}))    ;;   <--- no data, use a nil
 ```

-So in these cases, although it looks odd, just supply `nil` as the value for this key.
+In these cases, although it looks odd, just supply `nil` as the value for this key.

 The associated effect handler would look like:
 ```clj